Literacy and typing challenges

-There can also be problems with a learner’s literacy.
-Even without learning difficulties such as dyslexia and dyscalculia, many young learners will simply fail to recognise the difference between
+There can also be problems relating to a learner’s literacy.
+Even without learning difficulties such as dyslexia and dyscalculia, many young learners are unable to recognise the difference between

 for i in range(5): and

-For I in ragne 5:, when first they type the line, and even the best programmers will occasionally make mistakes such as typing
+For I in ragne 5: when they first type the line.
+Even the best programmers will occasionally make mistakes, such as typing

 Flase instead of

-Lastly, if your learners’ native language isn’t English, then there is a whole host of problems to overcome.
-There are some programming languages that are based on human languages other than English, but the fact is that many of these languages suffer from poor documentation and support.
-Learners who cannot read English can always use their own language for their variable names, for instance, but key words are going to need to be in English and more often than not, they will need to be in the Western Latin character set.
+If your learners’ first language isn’t English, then there is a whole host of barriers to overcome.
+There are some programming languages that are based on human languages other than English, but many of these languages suffer from poor documentation and support.
+Learners can use their first language for their variable names, but key words need to be in English, and more often than not, they will need to use a language in the Western Latin character set.
 Additionally, even if a learner is a native English speaker, many programming languages use the American spelling of words, such as

 color instead of